simp/simp-doc/docs/contributors_guide/maintenance/Ruby_Gem_Release_Procedures.rst

 Ruby Gem Release Procedures
 ===========================

-This section will decribe the release procedures for the SIMP Ruby gems used to build and test SIMP components.
+This section will describe the release procedures for the SIMP Ruby gems used to build and test SIMP components.
 The relevant components include

 * ``rubygem-simp-beaker-helpers``